What is in this leaflet

-Afluria® Quad vaccine is given by a doctor, nurse or pharmacist, as an injection into a muscle or under the skin.
+Afluria® Quad vaccine is given by a doctor, nurse or pharmacist, as an injection into the muscle or under the skin of your upper arm.

 Afluria® Quad vaccine should be given at facilities able to manage any allergic reaction.
 Allergy to Afluria® Quad vaccine is uncommon, but allergy to any vaccine may occur.

 How much is given

 Afluria® Quad vaccine is given once every year, as follows: